almheir8/5011CEM2021/README.md

  an amount of segments.
 -created a function to load all model data in sequential code.
 -created a function to load all model data in parallel code.

+5th commit:
+-Updated comments on all files for clarity.
+-created a function to setup the file prior to testing for text -created a function to print the test results.
+-created a function to create an analysis log.
+-created a function to load the data for NaN tests.
+-created a function that displays a warning on the terminal whenever NaN is found.
+-